 Feelings and Expression of Suicidal Ideation

-Suicidal ideation is one of the clearest indicators of depression.
-The teen might express their desire to die, and may even talk about ways they’ve considered ending their life.
-While many people experience suicidal ideation a few times in their life due to extenuating circumstances, such as the death of a spouse or family member, depression is often hallmarked by regular suicidal ideation in either the conceptual phase or the planning phase.
-If the teen has expressed either conceptual or planning phases, they should be receiving appropriate professional help from a therapist, psychiatrist, psychologist, social worker or counselor.
+Suicidal ideation is one of the clearest indicators of depression in teens.
+The teen might express their desire to die.
+They may even talk about ways they’ve considered ending their life.
+Sometimes, people have thoughts of suicide because of difficult situations like losing a loved one.
+But with depression, these thoughts can happen regularly.
+Depression is often hallmarked by regular suicidal ideation in either the conceptual phase or the planning phase.
+If the teen has expressed either conceptual or planning phases, or engaged in suicide attempts, they should be receiving appropriate help from a professional.

 Lack of Interest

-Extreme low self-esteem is another central hallmark of depression, especially in teens.
+Extreme low self-esteem is another central hallmark of teenage depression.
 They may be extraordinarily self-critical, saying things like “I’m so ugly” or “I’m worthless” or “I’m not good at anything.”
 They may also be totally unresponsive to those who try to reassure them that these statements are not true.
-While low self-esteem is often a common problem among adolescents, particularly among those who are not “popular,” low self-esteem placed in context with other symptoms of depression can be a strong indicator of the condition.
+Many teenagers struggle with low self-esteem, especially if they’re not popular.
+When low self-esteem is combined with other signs of depression, it can indicate a serious problem.

 Changes in Appetite